How to control fungus gnats

-These tiny flies can be a nuisance if you keep potted plants in your house or in other enclosed areas such as a greenhouse or sunroom.
-The flies resemble very tiny mosquitoes but do not sting.
+These tiny flies can be a nuisance — especially if you have houseplants.
+They can also affect seedlings.
+The flies resemble tiny mosquitoes or fruit flies but do not sting.
 Their small white larvae feed in the soil on organic matter, fungi, and plant roots.
 If numerous, the larvae can cause stunting and dieback of plants and make the roots vulnerable to disease.

 - Let the soil in plant containers dry out for several days.
-The larvae live in the top few inches of the soil and when that becomes dry, they will die.
+The larvae live in the top few inches of the soil, so when that becomes dry, they will die.
 After that, make a habit of letting your potted plants dry out a bit between waterings.

 - Remove any dead leaves or other organic matter from the soil surface and from around the base of the pot.